capactio/website/docs/content-development/guide.md

 capact manifest validate -r manifests
 ```

-You can use add an optional flag `--server-side` flag which will execute additional manifests checks against Capact Hub.
-As this flag requires connection to the Hub (Gateway) server, ensure that you are [logged in](../cli/commands/capact_login.md).
+You can specify an optional flag `--server-side` flag which will execute additional manifests checks against Capact Hub.
+As this flag requires connection to an existing Capact installation, ensure that you followed the [First use](../cli/getting-started.mdx#first-use) tutorial for CLI.

 You can read more about the Capact CLI [here](https://github.com/capactio/capact/tree/main/cmd/cli/README.md).